Beautiful Creatures (2013 film): Critical response

 The film has received mixed reviews from critics.
-It has a 47% rating on review aggregation website Rotten Tomatoes, based on 169 reviews, with the site's consensus stating: "Charming romantic leads and esteemed supporting cast aside, Beautiful Creatures is a plodding YA novel adaptation that feels watered down for the Twilight set".
+It has a 48% rating on review aggregation website Rotten Tomatoes, based on 183 reviews, with the site's consensus stating: "Charming romantic leads and esteemed supporting cast aside, Beautiful Creatures is a plodding YA novel adaptation that feels watered down for the Twilight set".

-On Metacritic, the film received a score of 52% based on 40 reviews, indicating mixed or average reviews.
+On Metacritic, the film received a score of 52/100 based on 40 reviews, indicating mixed or average reviews.

 Owen Gleiberman, in Entertainment Weekly, gave the film a "B−", writing, "Beautiful Creatures is arriving in a market-place full of Twilight junkies still eager for their supernatural teen-romantic fix, and the film's concept couldn't be clearer: It's Twilight with the sexes reversed.
 This time it's the boy who's the mortal: moody, bookish Ethan, the outsider in his sleepy small town."
 Gleiberman added that though the film "is lushly pictorial and not-too-badly acted... the audience, like Ethan, spends way too much time waiting around for Lena to learn whether she's a good girl or a bad girl."

 The film review website ScreenRant called the film "a choppy and melodramatic experience with very little payoff beyond the central love story.
 Worse yet, overlooking the usual on-the-nose dialogue about eternal love and sacrifice, this tale of star-crossed sweethearts is especially cheesy and unconvincing – even when compared to similarly heavy-handed young adult novel-turned-movies.
-Fans of the supernatural romance subgenre will get about what they expect..."
+Fans of the supernatural romance subgenre will get about what they expect...."

-David Denby of The New Yorker wrote that the movie "is a classic example of the confusions and the outright blunders that can overtake talented people who commit themselves to a concept driven purely by the movie marketplace...
+David Denby of The New Yorker wrote that the movie "is a classic example of the confusions and the outright blunders that can overtake talented people who commit themselves to a concept driven purely by the movie marketplace....
 Alas, the satirical energy and Ethan's bright talk dissipate after a while."
 He praises a scene from the Civil War flashback which "appears as Ethan and Lena are watching a movie in a local theatre, but only they can see it" as "an interesting idea that I wish LaGravenese had pursued as a parallel narrative.
 This kind of movie, however, demands not interesting ideas but whooshing spectacle and madly redundant climaxes and a soundtrack filled with thuds and a shouting female chorus."

 Scott Mendelson of Forbes magazine called the film "shockingly good" and encouraged viewers who missed it to check it out on video.

-CinemaScore audience polls gave the film a B grade.Beautiful Creatures was featured on episode 187 of the comedy podcast How Did This Get Made?.
+CinemaScore audience polls gave the film a B grade.

+Beautiful Creatures was featured on episode 187 of the comedy podcast How Did This Get Made?.

 Accolades

 Canceled sequels

 Warner Bros. and Alcon Entertainment initially purchased the film rights to all four novels in the Caster Chronicles series, with this film being based on the first book.
-Tentative plans for the next three books to be adapted into films were abandoned following this film's failure at the box office.
+Tentative plans for the next three books to be adapted into films were abandoned following this film's failure at the box office, along with criticism that this film deviated too much from the novel, which would make it difficult to adapt the sequel novels into films.